leonardoventurini/helene/packages/data/README.md

   </p>
 </div>

-In-memory database for the browser, Node.js and Bun with syntax similar to MongoDB
+In-memory database for the browser, Node.js with syntax similar to MongoDB

 ```bash
 npm install @helenejs/data